bensloane/DeepSat/README.md

 ## Notebook descriptions
 1. The deepsat_download notebook shows how to use the Kaggle API to download the competition data.
 2. The deepsat_keras notebook documents data exploration and classification using Keras.
-3. The deepsat_ABT notebook shows how to generate a final Analytics Base Table (ABT) to ingest into the Cloud Analytics Services engine in SAS Viya.